 The new deposit service allows researchers to claim and deposit their publications and data via their Symplectic Elements profile.
 The deposit system works in much the same way as the current upload system but has a number of benefits to researchers, administrators and the open access and data staff.

-Researchers in the pilot groups will simply be asked to log into Symplectic Elements and upload their papers and data there.
-Researchers need to enter in similar information to the current system and deposit the accepted manuscript as before.
-Users will continue to receive the same support and advice from the Open Access and Research Data Teams in response to their deposits.
+Researchers will need to log into Symplectic Elements enter in similar information to the current system and deposit the accepted manuscript as before.
+The item will be curated and made publicly available in Apollo (subject to copyright) and users will continue to receive the same support and advice from the Open Access and Research Data Teams in response to their deposits.

 - Department of Chemistry